Order Code: 306

 Refrigerated (2-8°C): 7 days

-Causes for Rejection: Specimens other than centrifuged serum in an unopened SST; samples received frozen; grossly hemolyzed or lipemic sample; improper labeling; samples not stored properly; samples older than stability limits
+Causes for Rejection: Specimens other than unopened SST tube; samples received frozen; improper labeling; samples not stored properly; samples older than stability limits; gross hemolysis; gross lipemia; Red-Top Tube (without gel barrier)

 The CPT codes provided are based on AMA guidelines and are for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Please direct any questions regarding coding to the payer being billed.